JakeGrath/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    While they both iterate through elements in an array, `.map` creates a new array applying functions called in the parameters where `.forEach` does not have to do that.

 2. What is the difference between a function and a method?
+    They are both technically functions, however, a method is attached to an object as a property of that object.

 3. What is closure?
+    This is a variable that is restricted to a specific function- it is hidden from the global scope.

 4. Describe the four rules of the 'this' keyword.
+    Window/Global Object Binding - Without any specificity, `this` will be the entire window object.

+    Implicit binding - When used in a function, the object after `this.` is `this`.

+    New Binding - When used in a constructor, `this` becomes the object being created and returned.

+    Explicit binding- applies object name as 'this' in call() and apply().

 5. Why do we need super() in an extended class?
+    In JavaScript classes, `super()` allows us to pass parameters to the parent class to that the extended class can benefit from those constructors and methods.

 ## Project Set up